mitchos/pyZscaler/docs/zscaler-sdk/zia/index.markdown

 ---
 layout: default
 title: ZIA
-permalink: /zia-api/
+permalink: /zscaler-sdk/zia/
 nav_order: 2
 has_children: true

 ---

-# Getting Started with ZIA
+# Getting Started with the Zscaler ZIA API

 For ZIA, you will need to provide params when initialising the class or set the environment variables.

-## Initialising the ZIA instance and returning a list of users
+## Initialising the pyZscaler ZIA instance and returning a list of users

-All examples in this documentation will assume that you are initialising the ZIA Class the same way as shown below.
+All examples in this documentation will assume that you are initialising the pyZscaler ZIA Class the same way as shown below.
 Ensure that you make adjustments in your code if you are using a different naming convention.

 We'll use the Python ``with`` context handler so that the ``ZIA._deauthenticate`` method is called to delete the session